Admia1/Captcha-solver/README.md

 I first wanted to do it as a caveman with ML and DL but there is a tool from |\_Google\_| called tesseract witch make it much easier.

+honestly i spent much time on this project and being changing it for a while without Git.